linkinchow/aad-b2c-wechat/README.md

   4. MFA

 ## Project structure
-There are two separated folders for web app and mobile app.
+There are two separated folders for web app and mobile app (Android).

 - web
   - custom-policy: It contains base, extension and sign-up/in custom policies for WeChat identity in web app scenario.
 You can find the reference below.